 Thomas Blum Cobb & Mara Currie, Houma, Arcadia Publishing, 2004; ISBN 978-0-7385-1631-8 Houma Today (website of The Courier newspaper) Houma Police Department Articles Relating to Houma

-Cities in Louisiana - Houma, Louisiana - Cities in Terrebonne Parish, Louisiana - Populated places established in 1810 - Parish seats in Louisiana - Cities in the Houma Bayou Cane Thibodaux urbane region - 1834 establishments in Lo
+Categories: Cities in Louisiana - Houma, Louisiana - Cities in Terrebonne Parish, Louisiana - Populated places established in 1810 - Parish seats in Louisiana - Cities in the Houma Bayou Cane Thibodaux urbane region - 1834 establishments in Lo